CDRT/mk_docs/docs/ref/bios/settings/thinkpad/secureboot.md

 Clear all keys and certificates in Secure Boot databases.

+!!! info ""
-!> You can install your own keys and certificates after selecting this option.
+    You can install your own keys and certificates after selecting this option.

+!!! info ""
-?> Requires additional confirmation.
+    Requires additional confirmation.

 </details>